ADA Transition Plan Update

 The DOJ has required all jurisdictions to maintain and update, as needed, ADA Transition Plans.
 Transition Plans must include a self-evaluation of all programs, services, and activities in addition to access to all City-owned facilities.
 By updating the existing ADA Transition Plan, the City of Monterey will stay in compliance with the requirements set forth by the Department of Justice.

-The 2022/2023 update will include an initial investigation and document review of the City’s policies, programs, services, and activities; a field survey and field inspections (as needed) for public rights-of-way, facilities, City rental properties, parks, and parking lot inspections; database and Geographical Information Systems (GIS) integration; and a final, updated ADA Transition Plan document to be completed and published in the first half of 2023.
+The new update will include an initial investigation and document review of the City’s policies, programs, services, and activities; a field survey and field inspections (as needed) for public rights-of-way, facilities, City rental properties, parks, and parking lot inspections; database and Geographical Information Systems (GIS) integration; and a final, updated ADA Transition Plan document to be adopted by the CIty Council.

 Have your say!